-Found on the Down East Stained Glass (U.S.A.) web site by Tony Banfield.
+Found by the late Tony Banfield on the Down East Stained Glass (U.S.A.) web site.

 They vote for group winning designs every month, do some free patterns and generally promote stained glass.
 This Green Man was their winner in February 2004.

-Artisan Stained Glass' own Green Man leaded window (left) was hand painted by Maria King and made by Tom King, owners of ARTISAN, based in Sale, Cheshire,
+Artisan Stained Glass' own Green Man leaded window was hand painted by Maria King and made by Tom King, (owners of ARTISAN), based in Sale, Cheshire.

-it was produced for a client in Knutsford, around six years ago.
+It was produced for a client in Knutsford, early two thousands.

-It still recieves attention on their web site, and deservedly so.
+It still receives attention on their web site, and deservedly so.

-Sunrise Stained Glass, Southsea, have this marvellous window (above, right) on their web site, plus the one below, right.
+Sunrise Stained Glass, Southsea, have these marvellous windows on their web site.